SOURISHDAYALAN/Go-Fitts-Law/README.md

 ## Alternative Citations (Not MacKenzie)

-If you cannot cite MacKenzie's work, these papers also follow ISO 9241-9 methodology:

 1. Wobbrock, J. O., Cutrell, E., Harada, S., & MacKenzie, I. S. (2008).
 An error model for pointing based on Fitts' law. *Proceedings of the SIGCHI Conference on Human Factors in Computing Systems*, 1613-1622.
    - **Use for:** Error rate analysis methodology